tfpf/mersenne-twister/README.md

 though that is probably of no use, since it doesn't show the puzzle first.

 The solver is rather primitive.
-If it cannot fill any cell in the puzzle after multiple attempts, it makes a random guess.
+If it cannot fill any cell in the puzzle after multiple attempts, it makes a random guess (using MT19937).
 If, as a result of this, the puzzle becomes unsolvable, it bins everything and starts a fresh attempt.
 This has a rather hilarious consequence: the solver can solve even an empty puzzle!
 Indeed, that's how the generator works: it solves an empty puzzle and then removes some of the numbers!